Cryme Tyme: Return to WWE (2008–2010)

 Cryme Tyme was supposed to compete for Team SmackDown at Bragging Rights.
 However, due to health concerns regarding Gaspard, Cryme Tyme (along with most of the SmackDown team) was replaced by Matt Hardy, R-Truth, The Hart Dynasty and Finlay.
 On the March 5 episode of SmackDown, they had a number one contenders match to fight The Miz and Big Show for the Unified WWE Tag Team Championships against John Morrison and R-Truth and The Hart Dynasty, but they failed to win the match.
 The following week on SmackDown, Cryme Tyme were facing The Hart Dynasty, but were attacked by The Undertaker while he was sending a direct message to Shawn Michaels for a match at WrestleMania XXVI.

 At WrestleMania XXVI, both members of Cryme Tyme competed in the dark match battle royal, where JTG would be eliminated by Gaspard.
 Just days later on SmackDown, after a quick loss to John Morrison and R-Truth, Gaspard was enraged and attacked JTG for not coming to his rescue in the match, thus turning Gaspard heel.
 Backstage after the match during an interview, Gaspard told Josh Mathews, "No more Time... no more Cryme Tyme...
 This is my time".
 The next week on SmackDown, Gaspard came to the ring and announced that he was done with Cryme Tyme and announced again that it was his time.
 Afterwards, an enraged JTG came out ready to fight him, but got kicked in the face by Gaspard for his troubles.
 This would lead to a strap match at Extreme Rules, which was won by JTG.
 The two had a standard rematch on the May 6 episode of Superstars, which Shad won by pinfall, thus ending their feud.
 Gaspard was then sent to FCW developmental territory, while JTG stayed on the SmackDown brand.
 Gaspard was later released from his WWE contract on November 19, 2010, along with five other wrestlers.

 After disbandment (2010–2014)

 A few months after he was released from WWE, Shad signed with Japanese wrestling promotion IGF in February 2011.
 He was also focusing on his acting career.
-In June 2012, Shad bashed The Prime Time Players (Titus O'Neil and Darren Young) in a rap on Twitter, accusing Prime Time Players of stealing their gimmick: young, disrespectful, jive-talking, culturally insensitive showboats.
+In June 2012, Shad said their team was being copied by The Prime Time Players.
 JTG was released from WWE on June 12, 2014.